College History

 Construction began late 2022 with the intent to use the stadium in the Fall 2024 semester.
 The key goals of the project center on design, function, and sustainability, ensuring that the new facilities will be used daily to serve students and the community, will serve multi-functional purposes, and will be energy efficient and economically solvent.
 The opening of the “One-Stop” Student Services Center (2020) provided the opportunity to renovate and redesign Buildings 50 and 52 to support additional enhanced capacity classrooms which opened in 2023.

 Redesign and renovation of the Food Court in the Student Activities Center resulted in a January 2022 reopening of a larger Restaurant Management teaching lab and Desert Rock Café.
-In 2023, a state-of-the-art Rams Café is scheduled to open.

 Changing Emphasis

 Today, the College is a major institution of higher learning offering a complex schedule of educational opportunities to meet the changing needs of this growing region.
 The College serves between 17,000 and 20,000 students each per year.
-This translates into an annual full-time equivalent student enrollment (FTE) near 10,000.
+This translates into an annual full-time equivalent student enrollment (FTE) well over 10,000.
 Current curriculum includes all the basics for transfer to four-year schools, degrees, certificates and job training.
 New areas of study include innovative programs in aviation, industrial maintenance; hybrid car maintenance and repair; construction apprenticeships; re-entry programs, cosmetology, commercial truck driving and much more.
 Nursing still remains one of the most sought- after areas of study offered by the College.

 Innovative Partnerships